RobTillaart/I2C_EEPROM/README.md

 So you should verify if your sketch can make use of the advantages of **updateBlock()**

+#### ExtraWriteCycleTime (experimental)

+(new since 1.5.1)

+To improve support older I2C EEPROMs e.g. IS24C16 two functions were added to increase the waiting time before a read and/or write as some older devices have a larger timeout than 5 milliseconds which is the minimum.

+- **void     setExtraWriteCycleTime(uint8_t ms)** idem
+- **uint8_t  getExtraWriteCycleTime()** idem

 ## Limitation

 The library does not offer multiple EEPROMS as one continuous storage device.